anowell/are-we-learning-yet/_topics/neural-networks.md

 And of course, there are [Tensorflow bindings](https://crates.io/crates/tensorflow).

-Other neural network libraries have been created, but often exist as experimental projects.
+Other neural network libraries have been created but are often experimental.
-Some of the projects listed hear appear to be inactive, but are still listed to serve as an inspiration for any future projects.
+Some of the projects listed here appear to be inactive, but are still listed to serve as an inspiration for any future projects.